 What is Cornerstone Content?

 Cornerstone content is the foundational content around which you build your website.
 Essentially, it serves as the primary content for your website and is the kind of content for which you want to be known for.
 Creating cornerstone content is an integral SEO practice that you must be aware of.
-It not only helps architecture content on your page, making your page easy to trawl for search engines and readable for visitors, but it also contains the keywords for which you wish to rank.
+It not only helps architecture content on your page, making your page easy to crawl for search engines and readable for visitors, but it also contains the keywords for which you wish to rank.

 Cornerstone content also helps with link-building.
 In other words, cornerstone content is the content pillar of your website, from which other types of content branches out.
 So you can use your cornerstone content to link to other related content on your website and vice versa.
 Cornerstone content is also known as evergreen content because it usually contains content that is relevant to your audience and to you, as a business.
 Cornerstone content best practices mandate that you revisit these from time to time and update them so as to keep them ranking on SERPs.